sebastienbx/MeLa_Sensors2020/README.md

 **FFT**

 Fast Fourier Transform (FFT) require a specific variable to be defined for the computation.
-The s

 Parameter: